 Stuart Semple is one of Britain's leading contemporary artists, who has exhibited all over the world.

 After a traumatic near death experience following a sudden allergic reaction in his teens, Stuart was left with severe anxiety and an eating disorder.
-His experience of the therapeutic power of creating art led Stuart to help set up the Creative Therapies Fund, which allows local Minds to provide opportunities for individuals and communities across England and Wales to engage with the arts in a way that helps them to address some of the mental health problems they are facing.
+His experience of the therapeutic power of creating art led Stuart to help set up the Creative Therapies Fund.
+This provides grants to local Minds to provide opportunities for individuals and communities across England and Wales to engage with the arts in a way that helps them to address some of the mental health problems they are facing.
 He launched this with an art exhibition and fundraiser entitled Mindful, which featured work by artists including The Chapman Brothers, Tracey Emin and Sebastian Horsely.
-Now in its fifth year, the CTF has funded 28 projects across England and Wales.
-In the third round of grants awarded this year, a further 11 local Minds have been given funding to run a range of creative arts-based projects.
+So far, the Fund has supported around 1300 people and around 30 projects.

 Denise Welch is a British actress and television presenter.